 General Interests: Political philosophy; Comparative Political Theory; Eastern European political theory as it relates to dissidence, resistance, totalitarianism and political ideology; Vaclav Havel’s political thought.
 Most recent book: Political Action in Vaclav Havel's Thought: The Responsibility of Resistance Download Popescu's complete C.V.

 M.A.
-City University of New York, City College
+Binghamton University, State University of New York